jasperhartong/pod/README.md

 # Open Takeaways

-_Many side-projects come and go, some stick around slightly longer, but most of them never outgrow there initial best intentions._
+_Many side-projects come and go, some stick around slightly longer, but most of them never outgrow their initial best intentions._

 _Just making the code publicly available and calling that "Open Source" doesn't feel like adding much value for anyone.
 So, I'm trying something else:_